February 1st, 2011

 Hake is a deep sea member of the cod family.
 The flesh is firmer than cod and to my mind it’s tastier too.
 Oddly they are not very popular in Britain – perhaps it’s the eel like shape and vicious looking, razor sharp teeth…

 I caught the fishmonger in Chapel Market, the day before his month long holiday to New Zealand and came away with 3 hake for £5 – unbelievable, they are about £12 per pound in the supermarkets!
-Having done hake and potatoes last week, I thought I’d try hake with cannellini beans and chorizo.
+Having done hake and potatoes last week, I thought I’d make hake with cannellini beans and chorizo today.

 Hake, bean and chorizo recipe (serves 2):